blackflux/lambda-serverless-api/CONFDOCS.md

 *Javascript package repository published.*

 Requires the project to be published to npm either as a private or public package.

-### <a name="blackfluxrobo-config-plugin-req-ref-js-gardener">js-gardener</a> ([`link`](https://github.com/blackflux/js-gardener#readme))

-*NodeJs Project Management.*

-Enforces and helps setting up best practices around NodeJs projects.
-Enforces highest code quality and minimizes package setup and maintenance complexity - so you can focus on writing code.
-Highly recommended if you are getting started with a new package and extremely useful if you are maintaining multiple packages.

 ### <a name="blackfluxrobo-config-plugin-req-ref-david-dm">david-dm</a> ([`link`](https://david-dm.org/))